 1. Continue to validate your idea and speak to potential customers

 Sarah and Yan Ting’s business, M-Time, provides all-in-one personal assistants trained specifically to help parents at home – Moncierges.
-After 3DS, they decided the next step was to further test the market appetite for their service.
+After the bootcamp, they decided the next step was to further test the market appetite for their service.

 They undertook a simple, but what turned out to be an incredibly effective, test.
 They created an Instagram account, got some stock images, and presented a ‘test’ version of their service at a fee to gauge the response.
 “I wouldn’t have thought I could do that, because we didn’t have a product to sell.
 But within three hours of posting, people were actually buying our service!
 We were so surprised and had to scramble around to fulfil the orders,” says Sarah